 The easiest way to get this pizza started is to buy a rotisserie chicken at the store and use some of the meat from that.

 You can also roast or grill a chicken breast or a few thighs to come up with 1-1/2 cups of cooked chicken for your pizza.
+Use my buttermilk chicken marinade for extra juicy and flavorful chicken.

 What to serve with pizza: